 Donovan replied, "Well, that’s not gonna help either.
 That ain’t gonna help me a bit if I’m turning babyface."

-At the time in Louisville, they had a policy that wrestlers couldn’t fight on the floor, so they couldn’t use that idea either.
+At the time in Louisville, they had a policy that wrestlers couldn’t fight on the floor, so that that idea couldn’t be used either.

 Donovan’s reply to that was, "Don’t do that.
 If I tag you before the bell rings, that’s gonna make me a coward, to begin with.
 In two weeks, I’m gonna be a babyface here.
 And see, wrestling fans, don’t forget that."